Our Process

 9. Is Technology Making Us More or Less Connected?

-• Make a case for whether advancements in technology are improving or harming human connections, social interactions, and mental health.
+• Make a case for whether technological advancements improve or harm human connections, social interactions, and mental health.

 10. Should the Death Penalty Be Abolished?